Maple Sea Salt Hummus

 ·

 (Note: this post was originally published on December 6, 2020.
-The date above reflects migration to the new platform.)
+It has since been updated with a few tweaks.)

 Do you ever suffer from dip burn-out?
-Regular hummus, salsa, guac, and the usual culprits are all wonderful... but sometimes you just need a change!
-That's where this Maple Sea Salt Hummus comes in.
-Its surprising flavor profile is delightfully sweet and salty, and goes perfectly with fall and winter foods.
+Regular hummus, salsa, guac, and the usual culprits are all wonderful, but sometimes you just need a change.
+That's where this surprising and festive pomegranate hummus comes in.
+Its non-traditional flavor profile is delightfully sweet and salty, bringing a unique twist to fall and winter meals.

 As you've probably noticed, I have a major hummus obsession (just search "hummus" on this blog if you need evidence).
-I think it's because we love to entertain and do our own date nights with a bunch of small nibbles rather than a big formal meal.
+I think it's because we love to entertain friends with a bunch of small nibbles rather than a big formal meal.
 But whether you love nibbling meals or prefer hummus as an appetizer before a more traditional meal, it's a big winner in terms of both flavor and nutrition.

-The magic here is the sweet/salty pairing achieved by combining maple syrup with sea salt.
-It's addicting and makes this hummus so unique!
-It screams festive holiday dinner.
-Generous black pepper and herbaceous thyme keep things from getting too sweet, and juicy pomegranate arils add freshness and pop.
+The magic of this recipe is the sweet/salty pairing achieved by combining maple syrup with sea salt.
+It makes this hummus so unique.
+Generous black pepper and herbaceous thyme keep things from getting too sweet, while juicy pomegranate arils add freshness and pop.
+The complex balance of flavors in this maple hummus will make you want to keep coming back for more.

 Make-Ahead Tips

-To prepare this ahead, make the hummus and store it in a tightly sealed container in the fridge for up to a few days.
-Don't garnish it yet!
+To prepare this show-stopping holiday hummus ahead of time, make the hummus and store it in a tightly sealed container in the fridge for up to a couple days.
+Don't garnish it yet.
 When you're ready to serve, transfer it to a serving bowl and garnish.
-Phew!
-Your holiday appetizer needs have been solved.
+Phew, your holiday appetizer needs have officially been solved!

 Tahini Love (+ a Discount)

-As you guys probably know, part of my immense hummus love comes from my immense tahini love.
-Or rather, my particular love of Seeds of Collaboration tahini.
+As you guys probably know, part of my immense love of hummus comes from my immense love of tahini.
+I'm a huge fan of Seeds of Collaboration tahini.
 It's rich, nutty, and decadent, the perfect pairing for this hummus.
-And while I'd argue that it's always important to have a good tahini, I think it's especially important in this recipe since there are so few ingredients.
-The tahini, maple syrup, and sea salt are without a doubt the stars of the show.
+And while I'd argue that it's always important to have a good tahini, I think it's especially important in this pomegranate hummus since there are so few ingredients.

 • Maple syrup